PingOne Advanced Identity Cloud

 If you prefer, Advanced Identity Cloud lets you use your own, self-managed SSL certificate instead of using the Google-managed SSL certificate.

-For more information about configuring your tenant to use a self-managed certificate, refer to Self-managed SSL certificates.
+Learn more about configuring your tenant to use a self-managed certificate in Self-managed SSL certificates.

 Secrets